 CMCA places a heavy emphasis on limiting alcohol access to minors by conducting alcohol compliance checks.
-The "stings" use minors and an undercover officer to test the alcohol retailer's compliance with Michigan liquor laws.
-Retailers that did not sell to the undercover decoy were recognized in a press release sent out to local media stations.
-We had almost a 10% increase in compliance from FY 20-21 to FY 21-22.
+In partnership with local law enforcement, minors (a decoy) will attempt to purchase an alcoholic beverage without an ID to determine the alcohol retailer's compliance with Michigan liquor laws.
+Retailers that did not sell alcohol to the undercover decoy were recognized in a press release and in local media stations.
+This year 120 out of 125 alcohol retailers passed their compliance checks.
+This is a 2% increase from last year.